Fraunhofer-Gesellschaft

 Fraunhofer DDMC

-The 6th Fraunhofer DDMC took place on March 15th and 16th in Berlin, the next DDMC is schedulded for 12th and 13th March, 2025.
-Abstract submission is possible unti the end of May 2024.
+The 6th Fraunhofer DDMC took place on March 12–13, 2025, in Berlin, and the next conference is planned for 2027.
+Abstract submissions are welcome until the end of May 2026.

 Press releases of the Fraunhofer-Gesellschaft